 In consultations with individual students we'll discuss personal style and how the techniques taught can enhance and broaden their work.

-This intensive is suitable for beginners in polymer clay, as well as advanced polymer users, as the technique I teach involves a completely different approach from traditional color blending-based polymer applications such as cane-making and mokume gane.
-Artists from any discipline may benefit from this class-- mixed media and collage, painting and watercolor, stoneware clay and jewelry arts, to name a few.
+These workshops are suitable for beginners in polymer clay, as well as advanced polymer users, as the techniques I teach involve a completely different approach from traditional color blending-based polymer applications such as cane-making and mokume gane.
+Artists from any discipline may benefit from these classes-- mixed media and collage, painting and watercolor, stoneware clay and jewelry arts, to name a few.
 All that's required is curiosity and a well-developed artist's or crafting skill-set.
 Class size will be limited to 8 students

 Participants will have access to all my personal coloring supplies and my extensive collection of handmade silicone molds.
 Basic supplies-- clay, blades, scalpels, heavy medium, heat-set oil paint for antiquing, sanding pads and molding putty-- will be available for purchase.
 Upon receipt of class fees a list of useful tools and items needed for the class will be sent.

-My workshop was created to teach my signature techniques but also to provide insight into my method of working, with an emphasis on nurturing each participant's exploration of their own artistic expression and development of an individual creative voice.
+My workshops were created to teach my signature techniques but also to provide insight into my method of working, with an emphasis on nurturing each participant's exploration of their own artistic expression and development of an individual creative voice.
 We all want to make art that is meaningful, emotional and that tells a story.
 I intend for this course to facilitate that ability.

-We begin this 3-day intensive workshop using my multi-stage method of working with polymer clay.
+We begin the workshop using my multi-stage method of working with polymer clay.
 Starting with form, we'll use layering and other construction techniques to make our jewelry elements, then introduce texture, utilizing molds and everyday objects in unique ways as tools for impressing designs onto polymer.

 Color will then be considered using a wide variety of surface-coloring techniques, demonstrated on the completed polymer forms using oil and acrylic paints, chalk, texturing media, pencils and inks.
 In addition to studio time devoted to instruction and demonstrations, students will have ample time to apply the coloring techniques to their own pieces.